skyshore2001/symfind/__README__.txt

 To update and add new folder to the repository: >
 	$ symscan.pl tags.repo.gz /home/data/dir3

-*Note*
-you can rename the output repo-file.
-But don't remove the extension name ".gz".

 Pattern for scanning file~
 2 variables are available for you to customize the scanning.
 IGNORE_PAT